Skip main navigation

 Are there any exceptions to discrimination based on marital status?

 Yes.
-An employer's policy or practice prohibiting an employee from directly supervising or being directly supervised by a spouse is not marital status discrimination.
+An employer's policy or practice prohibiting you from directly supervising or being directly supervised by your spouse is not marital status discrimination.

-My spouse and I work at the same place and I believe I am being treated differently.
+You and your spouse work at the same place and you believe you are being treated differently.
 Is it marital status discrimination?

 If you have a government or public employer, the employer may limit married employees to one family health insurance policy without violating the law.

-May an employer ask about my marital status?
+May an employer ask about your marital status?

 The law prohibits an inquiry that implies or expresses any limitation because of a protected basis, including marital status.